cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

-Edwards curves provide a number of implementation benefits for cryptography, such as complete addition formulas with no exceptional points and formulas among the fastest known for curve operations.
+Edwards curves provide a number of implementation benefits for cryptography, such as complete addition formulas with no exceptional points and formulas known to be among the fastest for curve operations.
 However, the group of points on the curve is not of prime order, i.e., it has a cofactor larger than 1.
-This abstraction mismatch is usually handled by means of ad-hoc protocol tweaks, such as multiplying by the cofactor in an appropriate place, or not at all.
+This abstraction mismatch is usually handled by means of ad hoc protocol tweaks, such as multiplying by the cofactor in an appropriate place, or not at all.